 - Jump rope; either short or long ropes depending on everyone’s skill level.

-Whatever you decide to do this summer, be sure to keep it fun and active.
-Your children will have a healthier, happier summer if you do!
+Whatever you decide to do this summer, keep it fun and active.
+Your children will have a healthier, happier summer!

 Leave a Reply